jordles/notes/CS/Workflow.md

     ![alt text](../media/UML-class-ex.png)
     </details>

 - __Component Diagrams__ is a more specialized version of the class diagram (same notation rules).
 It shows the structure of a system, including components, their attributes and behaviors, and the relationships between each component.
+Describe what components do, not how they’re deployed
   - [More here](https://www.lucidchart.com/pages/uml-component-diagram?usecase=uml)
   - <details>
     <summary>symbols</summary>